00-00-00-11/dev-Pokechat-Bot/README.md

 "token" value -> "one_of_your_bots_token"
 "head_developer" value -> "your_user_id"
-"devmode" value -> true/false (true will make it so only you can use the bot. the way that events are handled, devmode does not apply)
+"devMode" value -> true/false (true will make it so only you can use the bot. the way that events are handled, devmode does not apply)
 ```

 Remember to run `npm i` before trying to run the index.js file w/ node.